 The Social Security tax is a kind of dedicated payroll tax.
 It contributes to Old-Age and Survivors Insurance and Disability Insurance.
 Every paycheck contributes a pre-set percentage while calculating the tax.
 This type of tax was introduced first in the year of 1937 with a rate of 1% for the employees to provide benefits in their retired life.

 Both employees and employers need to pay the social security tax.
 According to the year- 2021, employers and employees have to pay 6.2 percent of their wages individually.
 And a self-employee has to pay 12.4 percent.
 The maximum taxable amount was $142800 for 2021.
 The rate and maximum limit change yearly.

-Steps to Calculate Social Security Tax in Excel
+How to Calculate Social Security Tax in Excel: with Easy Steps